Modal

 import {Modal} from '@shopify/app-bridge/actions';

-import {setupModalAutoSizing} from '@shopify/app-bridge-utils';
+import {setupModalAutoSizing} from '@shopify/app-bridge/utilities';

 const app = createApp({